AmyOShea/MS3-Cocktail-Hour/README.md

 + I want to be able to add a recipe to the pre-determined collections.
 + I want to have ease of access to any recipes that I have already uploaded.
 + I want to  be able to edit or delete any recipes that I have already uploaded.
+### As the site owner/admin:
++ I want to be able to add new collections to the site.
++ I want the new collection to be added to the appropriate site areas.
++ I want to be able to edit the pre-existing collections.
++ I want to be able to delete any collections.

 ## Design
 ### Overall Feel

-For this poroject I wanted to have a dark feel to emulate a night-time setting.
+For this project I wanted to have a dark feel to emulate a night-time setting.
 While there are some family-friendly recipes to choose from, the majority of the content will be more adult-themed so I feel that the bar-type setting was the way to go.
 In keeping with the bar theme, I dewcided to have a neon effect following throughout all pages.

 ### Colour Scheme

 Because the overall theme is dark, I wanted to go with accent colours that would pop in comparison.
-I found the perfect colour scheme in a [Shutterstock article](https://www.shutterstock.com/blog/neon-color-palettes)that would work with my idea, just with a couple of changes for contrast reasons.
+I found the perfect colour scheme in a [Shutterstock article](https://www.shutterstock.com/blog/neon-color-palettes) that would work with my idea, just with a couple of changes for contrast reasons.

 ![colour scheme](static/images/README/colour-scheme.png)